MA Music Education and Performance

 Key Features

 The course is delivered by expert practitioners, teachers, and researchers.
 Visiting lecturers will explore a variety of approaches current within the music education profession.
-You shall have the opportunity to engage with the conservatoire’s Learning and Participation programme, which offers a range of innovative projects with children, young people and adults in formal education and the community.
+You shall have the opportunity to engage with the conservatoire’s Public Engagement programme, which offers a range of innovative projects with children, young people and adults in formal education and the community.
 As a developing educator and performer, you will lead collaborative music-making in various contexts with participants of different abilities and in relation to a range of audiences.
 The course will also provide you with a comprehensive insight into the role of the musician in the contemporary education infrastructure and a rich appreciation of both UK and international practices of music teaching.

 At Trinity Laban, you will join a diverse community of global arts creators to develop your artistic voice and make your mark on the future of music education.